UP | HOME

 Result Types

-Dot source code blocks produce graphic files, so the default value "file" is the only sensible type of result.
+Dot source code blocks produce graphic files, so the default value file is the only sensible type of result.

 Examples of Use

 A typical use of a dot source code block is to produce a graph visualization of a data set.
-In this example, the following input table

-a Hello
+| a | Hello |

-b World!
+| b | World! |

 #+name: make-dot

-#+BEGIN_SRC emacs-lisp :var table=dot-eg-table :results output :exports none
+#+BEGIN_SRC emacs-lisp :var table=dot-eg-table shape="box" :results output

 (mapcar #'(lambda (x)

-(princ (format "%s [label =\"%s\", shape = \"box\"];\n"
+(princ (format "%s [label =\"%s\", shape = \"%s\"];\n"

-(cl-first x) (cl-second x)))) table)
+(cl-first x) (cl-second x) shape))) table)

 (princ (format "%s -- %s;\n" (cl-first (cl-first table)) (cl-first (cl-second table))))